 The Majority of Vets Either Work in Private Clinics or Hospitals (BLS)

-An article published on BLS revealed that most veterinarians work in private veterinary clinics or hospitals.
+An article published on BLS6 revealed that most veterinarians work in private veterinary clinics or hospitals.

 Other common locations where veterinarians work are veterinary colleges, farms, laboratories or zoos, and other animal-based attractions.